-The land and building tax will be levied on an annual (calendar year) basis and classified as 'tax assessed by the authorities' whereby the local municipal authority will send a tax assessment letter to the taxpayer before the end of February of each year.
+The land and building tax is levied on an annual (calendar year) basis and classified as 'tax assessed by the authorities' whereby the local municipal authority sends a tax assessment letter to the taxpayer before the end of February of each year.
 The taxpayer must pay the tax so assessed before the end of April each year.